-Tempted to get a tattoo?
-They have become incredibly popular that's for sure.
-You know, back in the early 1980's when I was in medical school, our psychiatry rotation taught that if a person had more than 5 tattoos they had a high chance of meeting the diagnostic criteria for being a sociopath!
-Of course we know that's not true today, in fact many fine upstanding citizens have so many tattoos that doing a complete dermatology skin exam on them can be really tricky.
+The way tattoos are viewed today is so different than back in the early 1980's when I was in medical school.
+Back then, our psychiatry rotation taught that if a person had more than 5 tattoos, they had a high chance of meeting the diagnostic criteria for being a sociopath!
+Of course, we know that's not true today, in fact many fine upstanding citizens have so many tattoos that doing a complete dermatology skin exam on them can be really tricky.

 What are some of the main problems you need to know about BEFORE getting a tattoo?Think about it, the two big, but seldom talked about, issues with getting a tattoo that you need to know are:

 - Opening your skin to the point where it bleeds is actually surgery!

 - Tattoo ink is a foreign body, just like a splinter or gravel.
 Some bodies may not mind ink in the skin, but other bodies may want to fester it out, just as can happen with splinters.